brotatotes/bht-automation/bht gen 3/Matthew/Chapter 27/Matthew 27 62 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:54:59
+- Timestamp: 12-25-2023 19:20:30
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 82
+- BHT Word Count: 87
-- BHT Commentary Usage: 34.85%
+- BHT Commentary Usage: 34.38%
-- BHT Quality Score: 1.7399303784917262
+- BHT Quality Score: 1.759589866146519
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (66):
+- ChatGPT injected words (64):
-	['a', 'about', 'action', 'after', 'and', 'any', 'as', 'at', 'bread', 'by', 'christ', 'day', 'dead', 'deception', 'deep', 'driven', 'empty', 'ended', 'enemies', 'evidence', 'feast', 'first', 'from', 'fulfilling', 'god', 'guards', 'hatred', 'his', 'hurried', 'in', 'indisputable', 'intent', 'jesus', 'no', 'not', 'oblivious', 'occurring', 'of', 'on', 'plan', 'played', 'presence', 'preventing', 'prophecy', 'reality', 'resurrection', 'rising', 'role', 's', 'sabbath', 'seated', 'secure', 'served', 'substantiating', 'swift', 'the', 'their', 'they', 'this', 'time', 'to', 'tomb', 'unleavened', 'unwittingly', 'wasted', 'were']
+	['a', 'action', 'and', 'any', 'body', 'bread', 'by', 'contradiction', 'crucifixion', 'day', 'despite', 'determination', 'disciples', 'driven', 'efforts', 'feast', 'following', 'friday', 'fully', 'grasped', 'had', 'hatred', 'have', 'high', 'his', 'it', 'its', 'jesus', 'laws', 'leaders', 'marking', 'may', 'meaning', 'mentioned', 'meticulous', 'no', 'not', 'of', 'on', 'opposition', 'own', 'place', 'prevent', 'religious', 'resurrection', 'reveal', 's', 'sabbath', 'secret', 'secure', 'start', 'swift', 'tampering', 'that', 'the', 'their', 'though', 'to', 'tomb', 'took', 'traditions', 'unleavened', 'was', 'with']
-- ChatGPT injected words (significant words only) (43):
+- ChatGPT injected words (significant words only) (42):
-	['action', 'bread', 'christ', 'day', 'dead', 'deception', 'deep', 'driven', 'ended', 'enemies', 'evidence', 'feast', 'fulfilling', 'god', 'guards', 'hatred', 'hurried', 'indisputable', 'intent', 'jesus', 'oblivious', 'occurring', 'plan', 'played', 'presence', 'preventing', 'prophecy', 'reality', 'resurrection', 'rising', 'role', 's', 'sabbath', 'seated', 'secure', 'served', 'substantiating', 'swift', 'time', 'tomb', 'unleavened', 'unwittingly', 'wasted']
+	['action', 'body', 'bread', 'contradiction', 'crucifixion', 'day', 'despite', 'determination', 'disciples', 'driven', 'efforts', 'feast', 'following', 'friday', 'fully', 'grasped', 'hatred', 'high', 'jesus', 'laws', 'leaders', 'marking', 'meaning', 'mentioned', 'meticulous', 'opposition', 'place', 'prevent', 'religious', 'resurrection', 'reveal', 's', 'sabbath', 'secret', 'secure', 'start', 'swift', 'tampering', 'tomb', 'took', 'traditions', 'unleavened']

 ### Logs
-- Attempt 1 BHT: The enemies of Jesus, despite their hatred, were well aware of his prophecy about rising from the dead.
-Knowing that the crucifixion did not mark the end, they were determined to take measures to prevent any deception.
-After the Sabbath day of rest had ended on Saturday evening, they hurried to Pilate to secure guards at the tomb.
-This day marked the beginning of the feast of unleavened bread, making it even more necessary for them to act swiftly.
-While the enemies of Jesus desecrated the Sabbath, their actions inadvertently contributed to the fulfillment of God's plan.
-Their efforts not only exposed their own insolence but also provided concrete evidence of the empty tomb.
-By employing the guards, God used their very presence as testimony to the reality of the resurrection.
+- Attempt 1 BHT: The disciples may not have fully understood the meaning behind Jesus's statement, but it was no secret that he had mentioned his resurrection.
+It is interesting to note that hatred and opposition often have keener insight than love.
+It is clear that the religious leaders hastened to take measures to secure the tomb, even though their actions contradicted their own laws and traditions.
+While the crucifixion took place on a Friday, the Sabbath day following it was considered a high day, being the first day of the feast of unleavened bread.
+This shows the meticulous efforts made by the religious leaders to ensure that the body of Jesus would not be taken or tampered with.
-- 🔄 Matthew 27:62 (attempt 1, 132 words, 38.89% quotes quality score: 1.697506802679185, V2 normalized quality score: 47.78, commentator tiers 1-3: 30.6%, 30.85%, 38.55%)
+- 🔄 Matthew 27:62 (attempt 1, 116 words, 43.37% quotes quality score: 1.657882567922075, V2 normalized quality score: 46.47, commentator tiers 1-3: 33.98%, 30.16%, 35.86%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Despite the disciples' lack of understanding, Jesus' enemies had heard his prediction of resurrection.
-Their keen hatred led them to take proactive measures to guard against deception.
-On the Sabbath day, following the end of the feast of unleavened bread, they swiftly approached Pilate to secure guards for the tomb.
-Their actions inadvertently played a part in fulfilling God's plan, as the presence of the guards served as evidence of the empty tomb and the reality of Jesus' resurrection.
+- Attempt 2 BHT: It was no secret that Jesus had mentioned his resurrection, though the disciples may not have fully grasped its meaning.
+The religious leaders, driven by their hatred and opposition, took swift action to secure the tomb despite the contradiction to their own laws and traditions.
+The crucifixion took place on a Friday, and the following Sabbath was a high day, marking the start of the feast of unleavened bread.
+The meticulous efforts of the religious leaders reveal their determination to prevent any tampering with Jesus's body.
-- 🔄 Matthew 27:62 (attempt 2, 80 words, 31.03% quotes quality score: 1.6263900152274982, V2 normalized quality score: 45.42, commentator tiers 1-3: 32.03%, 28.5%, 39.47%)
+- 🔄 Matthew 27:62 (attempt 2, 87 words, 34.38% quotes quality score: 1.759589866146519, V2 normalized quality score: 49.85, commentator tiers 1-3: 32.6%, 29.64%, 37.76%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The enemies of Christ, driven by their intense hatred, were fully aware of his prophecy about rising from the dead.
-Seeking to prevent any deception, they wasted no time after the Sabbath had ended and urgently approached Pilate to secure guards at the tomb.
-This swift action, taking place on the first day of the feast of unleavened bread, inadvertently played a role in fulfilling God's plan.
-The presence of the guards became tangible evidence of the empty tomb, testifying to the reality of Jesus' resurrection.
+- Attempt 3 BHT: The disciples may not have comprehended the full significance of Jesus's resurrection statement, but it was no secret that he had spoken of it.
+The religious leaders acted swiftly to secure the tomb, even though their actions contradicted their own laws and traditions.
+The crucifixion occurred on a Friday, and the subsequent day, the Sabbath, marked the beginning of the Passover feast.
+This demonstrates the meticulous efforts made by the religious leaders to ensure the body of Jesus would not be tampered with.
-- 🔄 Matthew 27:62 (attempt 3, 87 words, 33.82% quotes quality score: 1.719608755498239, V2 normalized quality score: 48.52, commentator tiers 1-3: 31.02%, 30.42%, 38.56%)
+- 🔄 Matthew 27:62 (attempt 3, 84 words, 43.55% quotes quality score: 1.7096041419858015, V2 normalized quality score: 48.19, commentator tiers 1-3: 30.93%, 30.87%, 38.19%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Driven by their deep-seated hatred, the enemies of Christ were not oblivious to his prophecy about rising from the dead.
-Intent on preventing any deception, they wasted no time after the Sabbath ended and hurried to secure guards at the tomb.
-This swift action, occurring on the first day of the feast of unleavened bread, unwittingly played a role in fulfilling God's plan.
-The guards' presence served as indisputable evidence of the empty tomb, substantiating the reality of Jesus' resurrection.
+- Attempt 4 BHT: The religious leaders were well aware that Jesus spoke of his resurrection, though the disciples may not have fully grasped its meaning.
+Showing their sharp insight, they quickly took measures to secure the tomb, disregarding their own laws and traditions.
+The crucifixion took place on a Friday, and the following Sabbath was a significant day as it marked the start of the feast of unleavened bread.
+The religious leaders' meticulous actions reveal their determination to prevent any tampering with Jesus's body.
-- 🔄 Matthew 27:62 (attempt 4, 82 words, 34.85% quotes quality score: 1.7399303784917262, V2 normalized quality score: 49.19, commentator tiers 1-3: 31.28%, 31.39%, 37.34%)
+- 🔄 Matthew 27:62 (attempt 4, 82 words, 35.94% quotes quality score: 1.7196587489825017, V2 normalized quality score: 48.52, commentator tiers 1-3: 32.41%, 30.43%, 37.16%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Driven by their intense animosity towards Jesus, his enemies were well aware of his prediction to rise from the dead.
-Seizing the opportunity, they rushed to Pilate after the Sabbath had concluded in order to secure guards for the tomb.
-Little did they know that their actions would ultimately contribute to the fulfillment of God's plan.
-The presence of the guards served as undeniable proof of the empty tomb, standing as a testament to the reality of Jesus' resurrection.
+- Attempt 5 BHT: The religious leaders showed great vigilance by securing the tomb, though their actions contradicted their own laws.
+While the disciples may not have fully understood, it was no secret that Jesus had spoken of his resurrection.
+The crucifixion occurred on a Friday, followed by the Sabbath, which marked the beginning of the feast of unleavened bread.
+This demonstrates the religious leaders' meticulous efforts to ensure that the body of Jesus would not be tampered with or stolen.
-- 🔄 Matthew 27:62 (attempt 5, 80 words, 36.84% quotes quality score: 1.5921416158122772, V2 normalized quality score: 44.28, commentator tiers 1-3: 30.8%, 28.93%, 40.27%)
+- 🔄 Matthew 27:62 (attempt 5, 77 words, 42.37% quotes quality score: 1.7298771602381833, V2 normalized quality score: 48.86, commentator tiers 1-3: 31.97%, 30.36%, 37.68%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 27:62 bht prompt v0.8 (82 words, 34.85% quotes)
+- ✅ Matthew 27:62 bht prompt v0.8 (87 words, 34.38% quotes)
-- quality score: 1.7399303784917262, V2 normalized quality score: 49.19, commentator tiers 1-3: 31.28%, 31.39%, 37.34%)
+- quality score: 1.759589866146519, V2 normalized quality score: 49.85, commentator tiers 1-3: 32.6%, 29.64%, 37.76%)